puppetlabs/relay-workflows/puppet-shutdown-ec2/README.md

+# Stop EC2 instance when sudoers file is changed with Puppet

 This workflow is an example of responding to changes in a Puppet run.
 In this example, when a sudoers file change is detected, the workflow will stop the EC2 instance that is running the Puppet agent.

 ## Prerequisites